-The North Umpqua River has attracted people for thousands of years.
-Because of this longstanding attraction, cultural resources are considered an outstandingly remarkable value of the river.
+The North Umpqua River has provided and attracted people since time in memorial to present day.
+Because of this long-standing attraction and rich history, cultural resources are considered an outstanding and remarkable finite natural resource and provides exceptional value to the North Umpqua River.

-Following the 2020 Archie Creek Fire, surveys conducted in the burned area including the North Umpqua corridor resulted in the identification of many new pre-contact and historic period sites ranging from ~10,000 years old to ~50 years old.
-These efforts included site condition monitoring of previously known sites, resulting in new information for sites that had been previously determined not eligible for the National Register of Historic Places (NRHP).
-Of the fifty-two archaeological sites monitored or newly recorded by archaeologists during the year of 2021, one site is currently listed on the NRHP, seven sites are eligible for listing and forty-one are currently unevaluated.
-Current archaeological investigations and newly analyzed research has increased the depth and breadth of knowledge of cultural resources along the North Umpqua corridor.
-This research will reshape the current understanding of how people have used this area in the past.
+Following the 2020 Archie Creek Fire, surveys conducted in the burned area including the North Umpqua corridor resulted in the identification of many new cultural resources ranging from precontact to historic period sites ranging from ~13,750 years old to ~50 years old.
+Significant work by archaeologists includes site condition monitoring of previously known sites, discovery and recordation of new sites, and the design and implementation of protection measures for cultural resources.
+The National Register of Historic Places (NRHP) is the Secretary of Interior's list of historically significant cultural sites, which archaeologists use to determine the degree of protections needed to preserve a site.

+One hundred forty-seven archaeological sites were affected by fire or fire related activities, of these sites one site is currently listed on the NRHP, thirteen sites are eligible for listing.
+The remaining sites either previously or considered not eligible, for the NRHP, are currently determined unevaluated until future research is conducted.
+Sites listed, eligible, or unevaluated are protected to preserve cultural resources for future generations.
+Archaeological investigations and newly analyzed research continue to increase the depth and breadth of knowledge of cultural resources along the North Umpqua corridor.
+This research has and will continue to reshape the current understanding of how people have used this area in the past.